James Franklin (philosopher): Life and career

 Franklin was born in Sydney.
 He was educated at St. Joseph's College, Hunters Hill, New South Wales.
 His undergraduate work was at the University of Sydney (1971-74), where he attended St John's College and he was influenced by philosophers David Stove and David Armstrong.
 He completed his PhD in 1981 at the University of Warwick, on algebraic groups.
-He taught in the School of Mathematics and Statistics at the University of New South Wales from 1982 until his retirement in 2019.
+He taught in the School of Mathematics and Statistics at the University of New South Wales from 1981 until his retirement in 2019.

 His research areas include the philosophy of mathematics and the 'formal sciences', the history of probability, Australian Catholic history, the parallel between ethics and mathematics, restraint, the quantification of rights in applied ethics, and the analysis of extreme risk.
 Franklin is the literary executor of David Stove.

 He is a Fellow of the Royal Society of New South Wales.

 History of ideas

 His 2001 book, The Science of Conjecture: Evidence and Probability Before Pascal, covered the development of thinking about uncertain evidence over many centuries up to 1650.
 Its central theme was ancient and medieval work on the law of evidence, which developed concepts like half-proof, similar to modern proof beyond reasonable doubt, as well as analyses of aleatory contracts like insurance and gambling.
-The book was praised by N.N.
-Taleb.
+The book was praised by Nassim Taleb.

-His polemical history of Australian philosophy, Corrupting the Youth (2003), praised the Australian realist tradition in philosophy and attacked postmodernist and relativist trends.
+His polemical history of Australian philosophy, Corrupting the Youth (2003), praised the Australian realist tradition in philosophy and criticised postmodernist and relativist trends.